Ruei1001/Python-implement-K-Means-without-using-K-means-function-in-scikit-learn/README.md

 Usage
 Prepare your data: Ensure that the CSV files (train_data.csv, train_label.csv, test_data.csv, test_label.csv) are in the correct format and in the same directory as the script.

-Run the script:

-python your_script.py
-Output:

-The script will output the value counts of the labels in the test set and display the accuracy of the classification and clustering process.
-Example Output

-KIRC    0.30
-BRCA    0.40
-LUAD    0.30
-Probability= [0.85, 0.83, 0.82]